dpjudas/UT99VulkanDrv/README.md

 ## Using VulkanDrv as the render device

+Copy the VulkanDrv.dll and VulkanDrv.int files to the Unreal Tournament system folder.

 In the [Engine.Engine] section of UnrealTournament.ini, change GameRenderDevice to VulkanDrv.VulkanRenderDevice

 Add the following section to the file: